History of Moldova in Timeline

 1992: Independence from the Soviet Union

-Since the country gained independence from the Soviet Union in 1992, it has steadily transitioned to a market economy.
+In 1992, Moldova gained independence from the Soviet Union and began transitioning to a market economy.

-On March 16, 1994, Moldova joined the North Atlantic Treaty Organisation's Partnership for Peace.
+On 16 March 1994, Moldova joined the North Atlantic Treaty Organisation's Partnership for Peace program.

-In October 1994, Moldova acceded to the provisions of the nuclear Non-Proliferation Treaty in Washington, D.C.
+In October 1994, Moldova acceded to the provisions of the nuclear Non-Proliferation Treaty in Washington, D.C., confirming it does not possess nuclear, biological, chemical, or radiological weapons.

-1994: Moldova Joins NATO's Partnership for Peace Program
+1994: Moldova Joins NATO's Partnership for Peace Programme

 In 1994, Moldova became a participant in NATO's Partnership for Peace programme.